hazelkimhyejin/P3/README.md

 # Challenges Faced

 # Future advancements
+Monthly updates on 26th day of each month.

 # Summary
 Building Community Cats Singapore using JavaScript has been an incredibly enriching experience which utilizes my knowledge gained with regards to the frontend and backend development.